vbchomp/reading-notes/code201/class-03.md

 - Border colors are just as numberous as the colors for everything else

-- Start at pg 314 for rest of notes!s
+- Start at pg 314 for rest of notes!

 ## *JS Book* Chapter 2 - Basic JS Instructions